 On the face of it, the Triumph Speed Twin was the quintessence of Englishness.
 But, it had Germany to thank for its existence.
 In 1902, two Germans – Siegfried Bettman and Mauritz Schulte – grafted a Belgian-made Minerva motor onto a bicycle.
 Believe it or not, Triumph was in business!
 Three years later, the Coventry-based company produced its own engine.
 It obviously ran well.
-Before too long, \’Trusty Triumph\’ had become a part of motorcycling vernacular.
+Before too long, ‘Trusty Triumph’ had entered the biker vocabulary.

 The Speed Twin was launched in ’37.
 Its parallel-twin motor made it faster and smoother than its single-cylinder rivals.
 The 498cc motor made 29bhp.
 Top speed was 90mph – heady stuff, at the time.
 The new bike was the brainchild of Edward Turner.
 It displayed commercial courage – as well as styling skill.
 The motorcycle industry is inherently conservative.
 In other words, “If it ain’t broke, don’t fix it!”
 Single-cylinder ‘thumpers’ had monopolized the market for years.
 Turner’s Speed Twin, then, broke the engine layout mould.